odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 ![OLS-MOSUM Plot](mosum.png)

-Both tests remain within 5% boundaries throughout the sample period.
+Both tests remained within 5% boundaries throughout the sample period.

 No evidence of structural breaks, parameter instability, or abrupt regime shifts is detected.
 This supports use of the model for short-term projections.